Leicester: Local media

+Print and online

+The Leicester Mercury was founded by James Thompson in 1874.
+Until recently, it was based at 16–18 New Walk, but switched to an almost entirely remote operation after the COVID-19 pandemic.

+Pukaar Group, a local media company, publishes the Leicester Times.

+A co-operative and independent newspaper, the Great Central Gazette, was launched online in March 2023.
+It was renamed the Leicester Gazette in 2024 and plans to launch a print edition in 2025.

+National World has plans to launch online-only Leicester World.

+Television

-Leicester is home to the Leicester Mercury newspaper, and the Midlands Asian Television channel known as MATV Channel 6.
+The Midlands Asian Television channel known as MATV Channel 6 was broadcast in Leicester until late 2009.

+Radio

 BBC Radio Leicester was the first BBC Local Radio station in Britain, opening on 8 November 1967.
-Other analogue FM radio stations are Leicester Community Radio for English speaking over 35's (1449 AM/MW), Demon FM which is Leicester's community and student radio station broadcasting from De Montfort University, Takeover Radio is the first ever children's radio station in the UK to be produced and presented by children, Capital Midlands, Gem, Smooth East Midlands and Hindu Sanskar Radio, which only broadcasts during Hindu religious festivals.
+Other analogue FM radio stations are Leicester Community Radio for English speaking over 35's (1449 AM/MW), Demon FM which is Leicester's community and student radio station broadcasting from De Montfort University, Takeover Radio is the first ever children's radio station in the UK to be produced and presented by children, Capital Midlands, Hits Radio East Midlands, Smooth East Midlands and Hindu Sanskar Radio, which only broadcasts during Hindu religious festivals.
 BBC Asian Network and Sabras Radio broadcast on AM.

-The local DAB multiplex has the following stations: